Block a Website

 Website blocking and app blocking are separate:

-- If you add a website under “Blocked Websites”, Parental Control blocks that site across supported browsers.
+- If you add a website under “Blocked Websites”, Parental Control blocks that website across supported browsers.

-- If you add a browser (for example, Safari or Google Chrome) under “Apps”, Parental Control blocks the entire browser (not just one website).
+- If you add a browser such as Safari or Google Chrome under “Apps”, Parental Control blocks the entire browser.

 In summary: